 Please note: Lauren will be taking maternity leave starting in June 2021.

-Lauren works to nurture a warm and collaborative relationship with clients, bringing a trauma-informed and intersectional feminist approach to counselling.
+Lauren (she/hers) works to nurture a warm and collaborative relationship with clients, bringing a trauma-informed and intersectional feminist approach to counselling.
 Lauren believes that the quality of our relationships can deeply impact the quality of our lives, and she tends to integrate attachment-based perspectives to gain a fuller sense of the unique relational context of each individual.

 Lauren is passionate about supporting clients navigating life transitions, identity development, and sexuality.
 She actively tailors her therapeutic approach to meet the unique needs and goals of each client.